geugenm/polaris/README.md

     learning            learning help
     data_viz            data-viz help

-# To fetch and decode the data from the SatNOGS network, use follwing command
+# To fetch and decode the data from the SatNOGS network, use the following command
 $ python3 polaris.py data_fetch

 ```